arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 // Test cube
 cube([50, 10, 5], center=true);
 ~~~
-Press the F5 key to render your code.
+Press the F5 key to preview your code, or F6 to render it.
+Previewing is very fast, but only after rendering will we be able to export to STL.
+Sometimes previewing gives funny results, if so just render instead.
 Everything after "//" is a comment - it is just useful for us humans, it isn't part of the shape.
 "cube" is self explanatury, and the numbers give the lengths - X, Y and Z - of the described shape.
 Anything within square brackets [] is a vector, and this vector describes the extent of the cube.